-As of July 27, 2014, the total number of vested but unsettled restricted stock units for non-employee directors is 179,092 units.
-The liability associated with these awards as of July 27, 2014 and January 26, 2014, respectively, is included in "Other liabilities" within the condensed consolidated balance sheets.
+As of October 26, 2014, the total number of vested but unsettled restricted stock units for non-employee directors is 179,092 units.
+As of October 26, 2014, \$0.7 million of the liability associated with these awards is included in "Accrued liabilities" within the condensed consolidated balance sheet, with the balance of the liability included in "Other long-term liabilities" within the condensed consolidated balance sheet.
+As of January 26, 2014, the liability associated with these awards was included in "Other long-term liabilities" within the condensed consolidated balance sheet.